David-Else/developer-workstation-setup-script-debian/README.md

    ansible-playbook ./install-playbook.yml -K
    ```

 5. To enable the preview feature in the `nnn` file manager, run it once with the `-a` flag to create the FIFO file.
+Install the plugins with `sh -c "$(curl -Ls https://raw.githubusercontent.com/jarun/nnn/master/plugins/getplugs)"`.

 6. Install showmethekey: